safe-global/safe-transaction-service/README.md

 For example, to set up a Göerli node:

-Run a Parity node in your local computer:
+Run an OpenEthereum node in your local computer:
 ```bash
 parity --chain goerli --tracing on --db-path=/media/ethereum/parity --unsafe-expose
 ```

-Edit `.env` so docker points to the host Parity node:
+Edit `.env` so docker points to the host OpenEthereum node:
 ```
 ETHEREUM_NODE_URL=http://172.17.0.1:8545
 ETHEREUM_TRACING_NODE_URL=http://172.17.0.1:8545